-Practice Resource Questions to guide planning for the Reevaluation can include the following:

-- What Basic Skill areas initially met the criteria for Special Education eligibility?
-Is there sufficient evidence that the skill continues to require support?14 - What other Developmental Areas of Concern initially met the criteria for Special Education eligibility?
-Is there sufficient evidence that those areas continue to require support? - Does the student continue to meet the criteria for the identified disability? - Is another disability suspected which might be causing the difficulties? - Does the student continue to require Special Education? - Are the student's educational needs adequately identified and understood to create an appropriate program and IEP?

-Parents should also be engaged to provide additional information about the student's home life and potential at-home circumstances that may have shifted over the past couple of years or in the recent past.

-Question to ask parents may include:

-- What has changed in the family situation that may impact the student's performance (e.g., health issues, new jobs, loss of jobs, new house, death, new births, etc.)? - What has changed at home in terms of the student's peer interactions? - What has the student's emotional state been since the last evaluation (e.g., increase or decrease in tantrums, reactions, compliance, depression, calmness, etc.)? - What has been the parent's perception of progress in school since the last evaluation? - Have there been any outside evaluations since the last evaluation (e.g., medical, psychological, and educational)?
+Questi ons to guide planning for the Reevaluation can include the following: What Basic Skill areas initially met the criteria for Special Education eligibility?
+Is there sufficient evidence that the skill continues to require support?
+What other Developmental Areas of Concern initially met the criteria for Special Education eligibility?
+Is there sufficient evidence that those areas continue to require support?
+Does the student continue to meet the criteria for the identified disability?
+Is another disability suspected which might be causing the difficulties?
+Does the student continue to require Special Education?
+Are the student's educational needs adequately identified and understood to create an appropriate program and IEP? and po s should also be engaged to provide additional information about the student's home life of tential at-home circumstances that may have shifted over the past couple of years or in tent past.
+Questi on to ask parents may include: What has changed in the family situation that may impact the student's performance (e.g., health issues, new jobs, loss of jobs, new house, death, new births, etc.)?
+What has changed at home in terms of the student's peer interactions?
+What has the student's emotional state been since the last evaluation (e.g., increase or decrease in tantrums, reactions, compliance, depression, calmness, etc.)?
+What has been the parent's perception of progress in school since the last evaluation?
+Have there been any outside evaluations since the last evaluation (e.g., medical, psychological, and educational)?
+Have there been any major changes in the student's health or medical status since the last evaluation?
+Has the student joined in or participated in any sports activities, groups, or organizations since the last evaluation?
+If so, what has been the student's experiences with these activities?

-14 If the student has an IEP for a Developmental Delay, it is important for the EPT to evaluate what other areas might be relevant for the evaluation, as this category is reserved for students aged three through five.
+&lt;sup>14 If the student has an IEP for a Developmental Delay, it is important for the EPT to evaluate what other areas might be relevant for the evaluation, as this category is reserved for students aged three through five.
 While school-aged administrators and practitioners may work with students who have a Developmental Delay IEP, upon Reevaluation, the child must be eligible under another disability category to continue receiving Special Education services.